 Damage to the parasympathetic innervation of the eye secondary to inflammation appears to be the cause – in our child presumably the tissue inflammation of the acute rheumatism.
 Absent patellar reflexes are also part of the syndrome.

-Addendum: Some years after this paper was published I had a letter suggesting our patient had a specific syndrome but I’m ashamed to say I cannot remember the details!
-However, it may be relevant the boy’s father also had syndactyly of both 4th and 5th fingers, a similar facial appearance and he also had rheumatic fever at the age of 7 years.
+Addendum: Some years after this paper was published I received a letter suggesting our patient had a specific syndrome but I’m ashamed to say I cannot remember the details!
+However, it may be relevant the boy’s father also had syndactyly of both 4th and 5th fingers, a similar facial appearance and he also had even had rheumatic fever at the age of 7 years!
 So it would appear likely the boy had inherited a dominant condition from his father.
 There are numerous genetic syndromes that involve syndactyly!